MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/Manage/How-to-Create-a-Resource-Pool.md

 ---
-title: How to Create a Resource Pool ms.custom: na ms.prod: system-center-threshold ms.reviewer: na ms.suite: na ms.technology:
-  - operations-manager
-ms.tgt_pltfrm: na
+description:
+manager:  cfreemanwa
 ms.topic:  article
+author:  mgoedtel
+ms.prod:  system-center-threshold
+keywords:
+ms.date:  2016-06-27
-ms.assetid: de0eb016-4817-43b8-ac12-84e4017fcc3d
+title:  How to Create a Resource Pool ms.technology:  operations-manager ms.assetid:  de0eb016-4817-43b8-ac12-84e4017fcc3d
 ---

 # How to Create a Resource Pool
 A Resource Pool is a collection of management servers and/or gateway servers used to distribute work amongst themselves and take over work from a failed member.